Making Sun Dried Tomatoes

 Yes, this is probably my favorite little snack and luckily enough, I don’t only have to enjoy them in the summer, I can preserve them an feast on them all winter long!

 I’ve gotten a lot of grief on this recipe over the years since they aren’t actually “sun-dried”.
-However, the store calls them Sun Dried Tomatoes and these are similar to the store version so that’s what we call them too.
+However, the store calls oil-packed sun-dried tomatoes Sun Dried Tomatoes, and these are similar to the store version so that’s what we call them too.

 How to Make Sun Dried Tomatoes